Yelp/nrtsearch/docs/queries/match.rst

 Fuzziness: Allows inexact fuzzy matching using FuzzyParams.
 When querying text or keyword fields, fuzziness is interpreted as Levenshtein Edit Distance (the number of one character changes that need to be made to one string to make it the same as another string).

-The FuzzyParams can be specified as:
+The FuzzyParams can be specified as follows.
+Only one of the two should be set.

 maxEdits - 0, 1, 2 which is the maximum allowed Levenshtein Edit Distance.
 AutoFuzziness - edit distance is computed based on the term length.
 It can optionally take a low and high value which are 3 and 6 by default.